tevio/rokaki/README.md

   include Rokaki::FilterModel

   filter :article,
-    like: { # you can use ilike here instead if you use postgres and want case insensitive results
+    like: { # you can use ilike here instead if you want case insensitive results
       author: {
         first_name: :circumfix,
         last_name: :circumfix